metamath/metamath-knife/README.md

     -v, --verify               Checks proof validity
     -m, --verify-markup        Checks comment markup
-        --verify-parse-stmt    Checks that printing parsed statements gives back the original formulas
+        --verify-parse-stmt    Checks that printing parsed statements gives back the original formulas -u, --verify-usage         Checks axiom usage

 OPTIONS:
-        --text <NAME> <TEXT>    Provides raw database content on the command line --biblio <FILE>...
+        --text <NAME> <TEXT>          Provides raw database content on the command line -X, --axiom-use <FILE>            Generate `axiom-use` file
+        --biblio <FILE>...
 Supplies a bibliography file for verify-markup Can be used one or two times; the second is for exthtml processing -D, --discouraged <FILE>          Regenerates `discouraged` file
     -e, --export <LABEL>...
-Outputs a proof file -j, --jobs <jobs>           Number of threads to use for verification
+Outputs a proof file -j, --jobs <jobs>                 Number of threads to use for verification --stmt-use <FILE> <LABELS>    Outputs statements directly or indirectly using the given list of statements

 ARGS:
     <DATABASE>    Database file to load